authelia/chartrepo/charts/authelia/README.md

 1. Visit https://charts.authelia.com and follow the instructions to install the chart repo.
 2. Configure the chart by setting the various [parameters](#parameters), either in a locally downloaded values.yaml or in the next step.
-3. Install the chart with `helm install authelia/authelia` and optionally set your values with `--values values.yaml` or via `--set [parameter]=[value]`.
+3. Install the chart with `helm install authelia authelia/authelia` and optionally set your values with `--values values.yaml` or via `--set [parameter]=[value]`.

 ## Values Files